ldco2016/microurb_web_framework/README.md

-# microurb_web_framework
+# Microurb.js

 ![framework_structure](framework_structure.png)

+Microurb supplies structure to JavaScript-heavy applications by providing models with custom events, collections with a rich API of enumerable functions, views with declarative event handling and connects it all to your existing application over a RESTful JSON interface.

-Inside of this framework I have two types of classes:
+Inside of the MicrourbJS framework I have two types of classes:

 1. Model Classes